cwagdev/things/README.md

 # P2P Services
 [Task Rabbit](https://www.taskrabbit.com) - TaskRabbit is the smart way to get things done by connecting you with others in your neighborhood.

+# Food Delivery
+[Blue Apron](https://www.blueapron.com/) - Delivers meals to be cooked at home